RakeshRapalli6/4883-Software-Tools/Assignments/A06/README.md

 ## Boards:

-- Boards: A board represents a project or a team.
+- A board represents a project or a team.
 It acts as a container for lists and cards.
 You can create multiple boards for different projects or purposes.

 - To create a board start by clicking on 'Boards', the tool shows you bunch of pre devoloped boards based on various categories.You can either choose a board from there if you already know what you need or you can make your own board without any layers to it.